 You start and end your tour at the Georgia Mercantile Company – a delightful store full of local gifts, foods, and souvenirs.
 And the building was used for filming an “Oceanside” scene in Season 7!

 After getting up close and personal with The Walking Dead filming locations in Senoia, you can branch out and see some other locations with Atlanta Movie Tours.
 They offer three different Walking Dead bus tour options and a walking tour with their Big Zombie tours.

-I did the Big Zombie Tour 2 and it was fantastic.
 The Big Zombie Tour 1 starts in downtown Atlanta, but Tours 2 and 3 start in Senoia.
-You have the option of taking the bus from Atlanta, or meeting at the Walking Dead Cafe in Senoia.
+You have the option of taking the bus from Atlanta, or meeting at a designated spot in Senoia.
 Each tour is three hours with a guide who was actually a character on the set of The Walking Dead.

 Our tour guide was a Walker and told us lots of interesting stories about the necessary makeup and prosthetics needed to make the transformation.
 Sounds like it might not be that fun, especially in the Georgia summer heat.
 But I think I’d still go for it if I ever had the opportunity!

 We started our tour with a short drive around the city of Senoia.
-While we hit many of the same highlights as the Georgia Tour Company, it was a different experience because we were on a bus and not on foot.
+While we hit many of the same highlights as the Georgia Tour Company’s walking tour, it was a different experience because we were on a bus and not on foot.
 We didn’t get into as much detail or get off the bus to take photos.
 This is why you could take both tours and really not feel like you’re repeating information.